SUPPLEMENTARY WEFT PATTERNS-the tutorial.

 We introduce the color of our choice as the supplementary weft with which to make our patterns.
 I am using doubled strands of embroidery floss which work really well with the 24wpi plain weave base.
 The supplementary weft always needs to be a lot thicker than the main weft.
-Embroidery floss is thick, lies flat and gives good coverage.
+Several fine strands of thread work better than one thick one.
+Embroidery floss has 6 fine threads per ”strand”, lies flat and gives good coverage.
+You want to se something that lies flat more like a ribbon than a round piece of yarn.
 Looking at the photos below, you will see the difference in width between the blue warp and weft threads and the yellow supplementary weft.
 The blue weft will continue to form the structure of the plain weave while the yellow independently forms the motifs.

 THE PATTERN CHART (All the pattern charts for these projects can be seen here)

 You may recognize this diamond chart from my double weave projects.

 For supplementary weft patterning, we need to look at the chart in a slightly different way.
 In double weave the yellow spots would indicate the warps that need to be picked.

 However, in this technique the yellow spots within the diamonds represent each warp that needs to be dropped in order to expose the supplementary weft.